ofmohamm/dashv1/README.md

 # Dash v1

-A smart display that shows the time, weather, and upcoming Outlook calendar events.
-Runs as a small local web page, fully on device.
+A privacy-first desktop dashboard for a secondary display, showing time, weather, and upcoming Outlook calendar events from a local web server.

 ### Features